Filters

 });

-All DI-based filters implement the ClientFilter interface; however, they may provide other APIs for convenience to abstract underlying implementation details.
+All DI-based filters implement the ClientFilter interface.
+However, you can provide other APIs for convenience to abstract underlying implementation details.
 For example, UserTargeting

 provides a hasAdminProfile

-API, so the previous example can be re-written as:
+API, so you could rewrite the previous example as:

 import { UserTargeting } from '@genesislcap/foundation-filters';